UW-Hydro/MetSim/docs/configuration.rst

 containing valid variables.
 The list of valid variables is dependent on which simulation method is used, as well as whether disaggregation is used.
 Defaults to ``['temp', 'prec', 'shortwave', 'longwave', 'vapor_pressure', 'red_humid']``.
+For more information about input and output variables see the :ref:`data` page.

 in_vars section
 ---------------